awwright/gulp-http-server/README.md

 `webroot` must have a trailing `/`.

+### gulphttpd.log([outstream])

+Logs the request to outstream in the Common Log Format when the response is written.
+Defaults to stdout if not provided.

 ### gulphttpd.dest()

 Writes the formatted file to the HTTP response, which was stored in the `stats.http` object during the `gulphttpd.src` call (so no arguments are needed).